-The purpose of the Introduction to Teaching and Learning (ITL) Program is to introduce new faculty to Teaching and Learning at RDC and to provide a supportive environment for discussion, self-reflection, and practice.
-The goal of ITL is to help new faculty prepare for teaching at RDC by giving them just in time support prior to the start of classes.
+The purpose of Introduction to Teaching and Learning (ITL) at Red Deer College (RDC) is to introduce new faculty to Teaching and Learning at RDC and to provide a supportive environment for discussion, self-reflection, and practice.
+The goal of ITL@RDC is to help new faculty prepare for teaching at RDC by giving them just in time support prior to the start of classes.

-Additional information will be sent to ITL Participants upon registration.
-If you have any questions about ITL, please email the CTL.
+Additional information will be sent to participants upon registration.
+If you have any questions, please email the CTL.

 Introduction to Teaching and Learning Program Outcomes

-Upon successful completion of ITL, new faculty at RDC will be able to:
+Upon successful completion of ITL@RDC, new faculty will be able to:

 - Integrate self-reflective practices into their teaching